-8-year-old hurt in summer camp incident
+8-year-old hurt in summer camp zip line accident

-An 8-year-old boy suffered a head injury while riding a zip line at a residential summer camp in Winslow, officials said Wednesday.
+An 8-year-old boy was in serious condition Wednesday after suffering a head injury from a fall from a zip line at a residential summer camp in Winslow.

 The summer resident of Camp Caribou struck his head on a metal rowboat after slipping off the line he was riding at about 5:15 p.m.
 Tuesday, Winslow Police Chief Shawn O’Leary said.